mirfan899/sppas/Packager/doc/02_annotations/25_phonetization.md

 Since the phonetization is only based on the use of a pronunciation dictionary, the quality of such a phonetization only depends on this resource.
 If a pronunciation is not as expected, it is up to the user to change it in the dictionary.
-All dictionaries are located in the sub-directory "dict" of the "resources" directory.
+All dictionaries are located in the folder "dict" of the "resources" directory.

 SPPAS uses the same dictionary-format as proposed in VoxForge, i.e. the HTK ASCII format.
-Here is a peace of the eng.dict file:
+Here is a piece of the `eng.dict` file:

         THE             [THE]           D @
         THE(2)          [THE]           D V